Posts

 Image

-By his Death and Resurrection, Jesus formed one new covenant community - One New Man - based on faith in him – Ephesians 2:11-22.
+Since his Death and Resurrection, Jesus has been forming one new covenant community - One New Man - based on faith in him – Ephesians 2:11-22.
 Paul is clear and uncompromising.
-Considering what Jesus accomplished on the Cross, no longer can there be divisions between Jews and Gentiles, “ for all you are one in Christ Jesus .”
-By his sacrificial death, he “ dismantled the middle wall of partition ” that separated Jews and Gentiles so “ he might reconcile them both in one body for God through the Cross .”
+Considering what Jesus accomplished on the Cross, no longer can there be divisions between Jews and Gentiles, “ for you all are one in Christ Jesus .”
+Through his sacrificial death, he “ dismantled the middle wall of separation ” that divided Jews from Gentiles so “ he might reconcile them both in one body for God through the Cross .”

 Preach the Gospel!